 The good news is that people are actually making an effort to pay off some debt.
 The delinquency rate (90 days past due) declined in all major categories with the exception of mortgages, where delinquencies went from 1.10% in Q4 of 2019 to 1.17% in Q 1 of 2020.

-Two of the most effective methods are debt management and debt settlement, two solutions that share a first name, but little else.
+Two of the most effective methods for paying off debt are debt management and debt settlement, two solutions that share a first name, but little else.

 What Is a Debt Management Program?

-A debt management program does not require the consumer to take out another loan.
-Instead, a credit counseling agency will work with you to set up an affordable budget that includes a monthly payment and eliminates the credit card debt in 3-5 years.
+A debt management program does not use credit scores as a qualifying factor, nor does it require the consumer to take out another loan.
+Instead, card companies provide reduced interest rates to nonprofit credit counseling agencies to assist them in developing an affordable budget for the consumer.
+The consumer makes a fixed monthly payment and eliminates the credit card debt in 3-5 years.

 Debt Management Program Advantages

 - Debt management programs offer structured plans that enable you to repay debt faster thanks to benefits such as lower interest rates and waived fees.

 - You save time and money, and generally your credit score improves during the course of your program, as long as you make on-time payments.